 If you take too much yacon syrup at once, you could experience nausea, diarrhea, flatulence or stomach aches.
 Anyone who already has a problem with diarrhea might want to exercise caution; while diarrhea can be caused by disruptions in gut bacteria, it may be more beneficial to take a probiotic supplement directly instead of using yacon syrup.

 You need the beneficial bacteria to be present in order for them to grow and take advantage of the fructooligosaccharides, so if you already have a deficit, yacon syrup may not be very helpful.

 Women in the study covered above took 10 grams of fructooligosaccharides daily, dividing the dosage to take it about an hour before eating each meal or snack.
 The total amount of 10 grams adds up to between 4 and 5 teaspoons.

 Consider starting with a single teaspoon a day so you can see how it affects you.

 It’s not yet clear whether taking yacon syrup before a meal is necessary to get the appetite-suppression effect, so you may want to try it both ways.

 The molecular configuration of FOS doesn’t hold up to heat, breaking down at 284˚ F (140 C˚); cooking with it alters the sugar content into free fructose, making it sweeter and also digestible, which would defeat the purpose of keeping calories low.
 (16)

-Summary:If you’re looking for a natural short-term weight-loss aid, yacon syrup isn’t likely to cause problems, and it might just be the ticket for soothing a sweet tooth while sticking to a diet that’s lower in sugar and refined carbohydrates.
+If you’re looking for a natural short-term weight-loss aid, yacon syrup isn’t likely to cause problems, and it might just be the ticket for soothing a sweet tooth while sticking to a diet that’s lower in sugar and refined carbohydrates.